AmitBaanerjee/Fizzbuzz-implementation-using-Neural-Network/README.md

-# Fizzbuzz using Deep Learning
+# Fizzbuzz Implementation with Neural Network
 Fizzbuzz program using sequential model of neural network